Law Office of Michelle Ball advocacy,Discipline,discrimination/bullying/harassment Schools Sometimes Punish Bullying Victims Instead Of The Bully

 Parents should not stop until they get the bullying matter addressed.

-Don’t wait until the student victim has to resort to their own plans of resolution, which often means rule-breaking and punishment.
-Suspension or expulsion may haunt the student for years to come, including when applying to college.
-It is far better just to get the bullying addressed so the student can continue on, happy in life.
+Don’t wait until the student victim has to come up with violent plans to try to “deal with” the bully.
+Suspension or expulsion may thereafter haunt the student for years to come, including when applying to college.

 Originally published January 12, 2016